-published in September 20045 of crash data from 1997-2003 in the U.S. found ESC to be effective in reducing single-vehicle crashes, including rollover.
-Among vehicles in the study, the results suggested that ESC reduced single-vehicle crashes in passenger cars by 35 percent and in SUVs by 67 percent.

-34. A later peer-reviewed study6 of ESC effectiveness found that that ESC reduced singlevehicle crashes in passenger cars by 34 percent and in SUVs by 59 percent, and that its effectiveness was greatest in reducing single-vehicle crashes resulting in rollover (71 percent reduction for passenger cars and an 84 percent reduction for SUVs).
+- 33. There have been a number of studies of ESC effectiveness in Europe and Japan beginning in 2003.4/ All of them have shown large potential reductions in single-vehicle crashes as a result of ESC.
+Additionally, a preliminary U.S. study published in September 2004 5/ of crash data from 1997-2003 found ESC to be effective in reducing single-vehicle crashes, including rollover.
+Among vehicles in the study, the results suggested that ESC reduced single-vehicle crashes in passenger cars by 35 per cent and in SUVs by 67 per cent. - 34.
+A later peer-reviewed study 6/ of ESC effectiveness found that ESC reduced single-vehicle crashes in passenger cars by 34 per cent and in SUVs by 59 per cent, and that its effectiveness was greatest in reducing single-vehicle crashes resulting in rollover (71 per cent reduction for passenger cars and an 84 per cent reduction for SUVs).
 It also found reductions in fatal single-vehicle crashes and fatal single-vehicle rollover crashes that were commensurate with the overall crash reductions cited.
-ESC reduced fatal single-vehicle crashes in passenger cars by 35 percent and in SUVs by 67 percent and reduced fatal single-vehicle crashes involving rollover by 69 percent in passenger cars and 88 percent in SUVs.
+ESC reduced fatal single-vehicle crashes in passenger cars by 35 per cent and in SUVs by 67 per cent and reduced fatal single-vehicle crashes involving rollover by 69 per cent in passenger cars and 88 per cent in SUVs.